 Boasting beautiful views over the mountains, the Junior Suite offers a living room, a king size or two twin Canopy beds, air conditioning, a mini bar, an LCD TV, a DVD player and wireless internet connection, and a separate seating area.
 The Master Suite, at 645ft², features flooring made from rare tropical Imbuia and Canela woods.

 Although this boutique hotel has sustained its colonial façade, its rooms and suites, restaurant, lounge, spa and pool areas have been refashioned using materials including burnt cement floors, tropical woods, black and golden limestone slate, and Portuguese tiles.

 Attention to detail is key and the hotel’s 44 ‘Tropical Design’ rooms and suites feature the finest natural elements alongside the latest technology, making ample use of noble tropical woods, bathrooms outfitted with black limestone; and appointed with heavenly beds draped with high quality cotton and linen, luxury bathroom amenities, LCD TVs with more than 60 cable channels, and complimentary broadband internet connection.

-All the design elements and materials, the deign furniture and the works of art enhancing the walls have been prudently selected and integrated with the hotel’s facilities, ensuring guests experience the ultimate in atmosphere and comfort, while remaining loyal to Brazil’s ethnic heritage.
+All the design elements and materials, the design furniture and the works of art enhancing the walls have been prudently selected and integrated with the hotel’s facilities, ensuring guests experience the ultimate in atmosphere and comfort while remaining loyal to Brazil’s ethnic heritage.